 The hike is not challenging, but it is a bit uphill – the hike downhill is thus super easy and not too steep, so I would recommend it even to those who – due to knee problems – often avoid downhill hikes.

-You have two options: hike to Murtel Mittelstation, or hike down all the way to Corvatsch Talstation Surlej.
+These are two other options you have: Hike back to Murtel Mittelstation and get the gondola back down, or hike down all the way to Corvatsch Talstation Surlej.

-It takes about 30-60 minutes to get back to Murtel Mittelstation, and about 2-3 hours in total (without many long breaks).
+It takes about 20-50 minutes to get back to Murtel Mittelstation, and about 2-3 hours to hike down all the way to the valley station of Corvatsch Talstation Surlej (without many long breaks).

 AFTERNOON (OPTION 1) – SILVAPLANA LAKE AND LEJ DA CHAMPFER